Theology, Religion, and Philosophy of Religion (TRPR)

 Those who are invited to attend for interview will have two interviews at St John's.
 Your first interview will be with the Tutor for the subject, and the second with the Director of Studies for Theology.
 There is usually a further interview at another College to ensure that, if your application is pooled, there is the best possible chance of being taken by another College.

-The aim of these interviews, which last up to 30 minutes each, is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
+The aim of these interviews is to find out from you at first hand about your motivation and aptitude for the course you have chosen.
 We conduct our interviews in a friendly and informal manner, and you should not feel daunted by the prospect of them.
 Although the Director of Studies will naturally want to discuss subject-related questions with you, no special preparation is necessary, or indeed desirable.
 You should expect to be asked questions relevant to the topics you have covered in your A-level modules – or equivalent, but in addition there will be questions and discussion exploring a wide range of issues such as the arguments for the existence of God, the relationship

 between religion and science, or the nature of fundamentalism.
 There is no attempt to catch candidates out, nor is the interview a test of memory or of detailed factual knowledge, it is more concerned with exploring your ability to think through a particular issue, explore all dimensions, and produce a coherent and well-founded answer.